publishpress/PublishPress-Future/readme.txt

 * FIXED: Added back support for reusable blocks, #200;
 * FIXED: Updated the language files, #653;
 * FIXED: Fix error 404 when activating future action on a post type that has no taxonomy registered, #662;

-= [3.1.7] - 04 Jan, 2024 =

-* FIXED: Fix compatibility with plugins like "Hide Categories and Products for Woocommerce", making sure terms are not hidden in the taxonomy field, #639;
-* FIXED: Fix the terms select field in the settings page, expanding it on focus, #638;
-* FIXED: Fix the fatal error when hook `add_meta_boxes` didn't receive a `WP_Post` instance as parameter, #640;
-* FIXED: Fix issue with the "NaN" categories in the classic editor, #647;
-* FIXED: Fix issue with accents on the taxonomy field in the settings, #642;